mhofman/disposator/README.md

 The disposal of an _async disposable like_ resource is awaited before moving to the next resource.
 The disposal of a _disposable_ resource is not awaited.
 The aggregate disposal step is always awaited even if all tracked resources are _disposable_ which are disposed of synchronously.

-## Aggregate disposable iterator helper
+## Aggregate disposable iterator helpers

+### Multiple resource iterator helper

 The `Disposable` and `AsyncDisposable` exports both implement a special iterator helper which streamlines creating an aggregated resource object and disposing of resources added for tracking.
 While these iterators only ever yield a single value (the aggregate object), they are meant to be used with respectively the `for-of` and `for-await-of` statements which automatically closes their iterator in case of an early return or thrown error.
-The iterator closure triggers the disposal of the aggregate object and the resources it tracks.
+The iterator's close triggers the disposal of the aggregate object and the resources it tracks.

 Combined with the detachable `using` helper of the aggregate object, it allows seamlessly tracking multiple _disposable like_ or _async disposable like_ resources and ensuring that they are properly disposed of when exiting a scope block, without dealing directly with the aggregate object itself.

 If the disposal of the aggregate resource was triggered by an error thrown during the evaluation of the `for-of` or `for-await-of` block, that error takes precedence and errors occurring during the disposal are ignored.
 This is unlike `try-finally` statements where an error during the `finally` block takes precedence over the `try` block.

-### `for (const { using } of Disposable)`
+#### `for (const { using } of Disposable)`

 ```ts
 interface AggregateDisposableConstructor {